souravsharm/Trip-Tracker/DEMO_TOUR_GUIDE.md

-# 🌍 Family Travel Tracker - Demo Tour Guide
+# 🌍 Travel Tracker - Demo Tour Guide

-Welcome to the Family Travel Tracker!
-This interactive web application allows family members to track and visualize their travel adventures around the world.
-Each family member gets their own color, and visited countries are highlighted on an interactive world map.
+Welcome to the Travel Tracker!
+This interactive web application allows members to track and visualize their travel adventures around the world.
+Each member gets their own color, and visited countries are highlighted on an interactive world map.

 ## 🎯 Project Overview